jllottes/jllottes.github.io/_sources/Projects/tartans/tartans.rst

 vertical and horizontal stripes are combined.
 Instead of using the checkerboard pattern, each column of pixels shows two pixels of vertical stripes, then two pixels of horizontal stripes and so on.
-In each subsequent column this pattern gets shifted down by one pixel:
+In each subsequent column this pattern gets shifted down by one pixel.
+In the image below, horizontal stripes were again given slightly lighter colors to show this pattern more clearly:

  .. image:: campbell_sample3.png
        :width: 250px